Kyleena is a pill-free birth control option

 Some serious risk considerations about Kyleena

 Although pregnancy while using Kyleena is uncommon (less than 1 in 100), it can be serious.
 Call your healthcare professional right away if you think you may be pregnant.
 If possible, also do a urine pregnancy test.
 If you get pregnant while using Kyleena, you may have an ectopic pregnancy.
 This means that the pregnancy is not in the uterus.
 Unusual vaginal bleeding or abdominal pain may be a sign of ectopic pregnancy.
 Ectopic pregnancy is a medical emergency that often requires surgery.
 Ectopic pregnancy can cause internal bleeding, infertility, and even death.
 There are also risks if you get pregnant while using Kyleena and the pregnancy is in the uterus.
 Severe infection, miscarriage, premature delivery, and even death can occur with pregnancies that continue with an intrauterine device (IUD).
 Because of this, your healthcare professional may try to remove Kyleena, even though removing it may cause a miscarriage.
 If Kyleena cannot be removed, talk with your healthcare professional about the benefits and risks of continuing the pregnancy and possible effects of the hormone on your unborn baby.
 If you continue your pregnancy, see your healthcare provider regularly.
 Call your healthcare professional right away if you get flu-like symptoms, fever, chills, cramping, pain, bleeding, vaginal discharge, or fluid leaking from your vagina.
 These may be signs of infection.
-It is not known if Kyleena can cause long-term effects on the fetus if it stays in place during a pregnancy.

 For a full list of serious risk considerations about Kyleena, please click here.